mmistakes/minimal-mistakes/_posts/2022/2022-10-10-azure-measuring-latency-across-availability-zones-in-we.md

 | `mtr 10.13.2.7` | 3  |  39 |   2.3 |  **2.4** |  1.8 |  3.3 |  0.3|

 Takeaways:
-* network peering adds an average overhead of just 0.2ms
+* Network peering adds an average overhead of just 0.2ms, still a more than acceptable value
-* Here I am not using a proximity group anymore and the result is that average latency doesn't change so much if the machine is within same availability zone, or on another one
+* Here I am not using a proximity group anymore and the result is that **average latency doesn't change so much if the machine is within same availability zone, or on another one**

-# Scenario 3 - two Virtual Networks in H&S configuration with Virtual Network Gateway
+# Scenario 3 - two virtual networks in H&S configuration with a Virtual Network Gateway in between

-In this scenario I moved to a more classic configuration: I removed peering and routed traffic through a central hub and a Virtual Network Gateway.
+In this scenario I moved to a more classic configuration: I eliminated peering and routed traffic through a central hub and an Azure Virtual Network Gateway.

 ![hub-and-spoke](../../assets/post/2022/latency-scenario-3-4.png)

-Here the measures from `spoke01-az-01` (availability zone 1) to machines in another virtual network via an Azure Virtual Network Gateway in the Hub Network
+Here the measures from `spoke01-az-01` (availability zone 1) to machines in another virtual network via an Azure Virtual Network Gateway in the Hub Network.

 | Command | Av Zone |  Snt |  Last |  Avg | Best | Wrst | StDev
 |---|--------|------|-------|------|------|------|------|